A WORKSHOP SERIES FOR STUDENTS OF ALL AGES AND BACKGROUNDS

 Every winter, spring and summer, The Speakeasy Project hosts a four-week long workshop for students of all ages and backgrounds.
 These workshops are available in poetry and creative non-fiction.
 They are hosted completely online.

-This program centers itself around small-group mentorship.
+This workshop centers itself around small-group mentorship.
 Each group consists of one mentor and six students, while each month-long session consists of about six to ten mentors.

 DURING THE WORKSHOP